UKHASnet/ukhasnet-rfm69/README.md

 should be created by you, the user, which define device specific functions that allow the library to communicate with the RFM69 module.

-You will need to include `spi_conf.h` and `ukhasnet-rfm69.h` in your application code, and make sure `ukhasnet-rfm69.c` is built into the binary by your Makefile/IDE.
+You will need to include `ukhasnet-rfm69.h` in your application code, and make sure `ukhasnet-rfm69.c` is built into the binary by your Makefile/IDE.

 A generic example of these files can be found in `spi_conf/` and device-specific examples in that folder.
 For example, a working SPI driver for